Kristina01111000/Drws_site/README.md

 - make quiz for lesson 3 -> make sure to be careful with this one ;(
 	- try for 8 questions each

-look at emails for edits to site
+look at emails for edits to site -> mostly doen made words from dr w page